Quantum theory does not need complex numbers: Construction of the mapping from to RNQT

 \subsection{Positivity-preserving mapping on two subsystems}

-So far, the theory relied on representing $\cc$ as matrices over the reals, with the map $\Gs$ being the representation from the complex vectors to the general linear group on $\rr^{2n}$ Defining the action of the mapping over multiple subsystems in tensor product then amount to taking the tensor product of representations.
+So far, the theory relied on representing $\cc$ as matrices over the reals, with the map $\Gs_n$ applying the representation on the complex matrices in $\cc^{n \times n}$ to obtain real matrices in $\rr^{2n \times 2n}$.
+Defining the action of the mapping over the combination of multiple subsystems then amounts to taking the tensor product of representations.
 But it is well-known that the tensor product of two representations is rarely an irreducible representation.
-The approach taken in this section can then be seen as a Clebsch-Gordon procedure: we will try to build an irreducible representation out of the tensor product one.
+The approach taken in this section can then be seen as a Clebsch-Gordon procedure: we will try to build an irreducible representation out of the one provided by applying the Kronecker product as a naive representation of the tensor product.

 We start with the bipartite case.
-In terms of spaces isomorphisms, the issue can be phrased in symbols as
+In terms of isomorphisms of spaces, the issue can be phrased in symbols as

-And so we are trying to find a way to compose $\Gs_n$ with $\Gs_m$ such that it returns some map $\Gs_{n\times m}$ derived out of $\Gs_n \otimes \Gs_m$ and which provides an irreducible representation of the underlying complex quantum theory.
+And so we are trying to find a way to compose $\Gs_n$ with $\Gs_m$ such that it returns some map $\Gs_{n\times m}$ derived from $\Gs_n \otimes \Gs_m$ and which provides an irreducible representation of the underlying complex quantum theory.